aliaspooryorik/cfmlorm/README.md

 ### Virtual DAO Calls

-the DAO.cfc allows you to call methods in DAOs, the DAO.cfc will either create a virtual one of use the concrete one.
+the DAOFactory.cfc allows you to call methods in DAOs, the DAOFactory.cfc will either create a virtual one of use the concrete one.
 It allow allows you to use some nice syntactical sugar.

-	// Note the DAO needs a beanfactory to work
-	DAO = new DAO();
+	DAO = new DAOFactory();

 	/*
 	Note: The DAO looks for the last part of the method name to determine which DAO